-Due to prior commitments, James Forese was unable to attend the ad hoc Board meeting held on 10 February 2022, Eileen Murray was unable to attend the Board meeting held on 28 March 2022 and Steven Guggenheimer was unable to attend the Board meeting held on 2 November 2022.
+During the year, a number of additional Board meetings were scheduled at short notice.
+Due to prior commitments, Dame Carolyn Fairbairn was unable to attend the ad hoc meetings held on 9 March 2023 and 16 March 2023, Steven Guggenheimer was unable to attend the ad hoc meeting held on 8 November 2023, and Eileen Murray was unable to attend the Board meeting in September 2023.